shambat/autoattend/README.md

-# 🎓 SHAM University - AutoAttend 📋
+# 🎓 SHAM University - AutoAttend | Web-Based Exam Attendance Portal

-> *In the halls of knowledge, where minds converge,*
-> *SHAM University AutoAttend emerges—a portal forged,*
-> *With HTML, JavaScript, and TailwindCSS's grace,*
-> *A cybersecurity student's quest to secure a digital space.*
-> *Lightweight and nimble, it tracks attendance with care,*
-> *Using localStorage to hold data fair and square.*
+AutoAttend is a lightweight, front-end based web application designed to streamline exam attendance for SHAM University.
+It demonstrates the implementation of a secure and user-friendly exam attendance system using **HTML5**, **Tailwind CSS**, and **Vanilla JavaScript**.

+This project was developed as part of a cybersecurity student’s academic initiative to explore secure client-side operations and UI development, incorporating browser-based data handling with `localStorage`.

 ---

-## 🔒 Test Admin Credentials
+## 🔐 Admin Credentials for Testing

+> ⚠️ *For ethical testing and demonstration purposes only.*

 ```
 Username: admin